-150. For clauses 146 to 148 the term "proceedings" means any proceedings, whether civil or criminal, being proceedings in which it is alleged that the person has done or omitted to do some act, matter or thing in that person's capacity as an Officer or in the course of acting in connection with the affairs of the Institute or a wholly-owned subsidiary of the Institute (for the purposes of clauses 146 and 148 or a subsidiary (for the purposes of clause 147) or otherwise arising out of the Officer's holding such office (including proceedings alleging that the person was guilty of negligence, default, breach of trust or breach of duty in relation to the Institute or a wholly-owned subsidiary of the Institute (for the purposes of clauses 146 and 148) or a subsidiary (for the purposes of clause 147)."
+150. For clauses 146 to 148 the term "proceedings" means any proceedings, whether civil or criminal, being proceedings in which it is alleged that the person has done or omitted to do some act, matter or thing in that person's capacity as an Officer or in the course of acting in connection with the affairs of the Institute or a wholly-owned subsidiary of the Institute (for the purposes of clauses 146 and 148 or a subsidiary (for the purposes of clause 147) or otherwise arising out of the Officer's holding such office (including proceedings alleging that the person was guilty of negligence, default, breach of trust or breach of duty in relation to the Institute or a wholly-owned subsidiary (for the purposes of clauses 146 and 148) or a subsidiary (for the purposes of clauses 146 and 148) or a subsidiary (for the purposes of clauses 146 and 148) or a subsidiary (for the purposes of clauses 147)."